suryadheeshjith/mini_psp/README.md

     **Windows**

     For Windows, We recommend using conda to first install rasterio then to run the above command.
-So, in other words, run this
+So, in other words, run these commands

+     ```
-    1. ```conda install -c conda-forge rasterio```
+     conda install -c conda-forge rasterio
-    2. ```python setup.py install```
+     python setup.py install
+     ```

 #### Repository Structure